 Where to eat:

-The Butcher & The Baker is a popular sandwich shop and bakery with organic and local offerings that look delicious!
-I have not yet tried it, but it is on my list for the future, as it looks delicious and has a great outdoor dining area.
+- The Butcher & The Baker is a popular sandwich shop and bakery with organic and local offerings that look delicious!

 What to do: